subsquid-quests/ens-subgraph-migration/README.md

 # ENS Subgraph migration

 This quest is to migrate the [ENS Subgraph](https://docs.ens.domains/contract-api-reference/subgraphdata) to Squid SDK.
 The repo for the subgraph can be found [here](https://github.com/ensdomains/ens-subgraph).
 The resulting squid should match the GraphQL API of the subgraph as close as possible, by migrating `schema.graphql`.
 The judges reserve the right to request improvements afther the initial review of the submission.
-Reach out to the [TG Channel](#) for any tech questions regarding this quest.
+Reach out to the [Discord Channel]( https://discord.com/channels/857105545135390731/1155812879770058783) for any tech questions regarding this quest.

 # Quest Info